Phobos (mythology): The Iliad

 There are many places within the Iliad, where Homer mentions the presence of Phobos and Deimos.
 Some references are:

 Homer, Iliad 11.
 36 ff:"[The shield of Agamemnon:] And he took up the man-enclosing elaborate stark shield, a thing of splendour.
 There were ten circles of bronze upon it, and set about it were twenty knobs of tin, pale-shining, and in the very centre another knob of dark cobalt.
 And circled in the midst of all was the blank-eyed face of the Gorgo (Gorgon) with her stare of horror, and Deimos (Dread) was inscribed upon it, and Phobos (Fear).

 Homer, Iliad 15.
 119 ff:"So he [Ares] spoke, and ordered Deimos (Dread) and Phobos (Fear) to harness his horses, and himself got into his shining armour."

 Historical reference

 According to Plutarch, Alexander the Great offered sacrifices to Phobos on the eve of the Battle of Gaugamela (in all probability asking for Darius to be filled with fear).
 This was believed by Mary Renault to be part of Alexander's psychological warfare campaign against Darius III.
 Darius fled from the field of Gaugamela, making Alexander's praying to Phobos seem successful as a tactic.

 Phobos was depicted on the chest of Cypselus on the shield of Agamemnon.

 Astronomy

 In 1877, the American astronomer Asaph Hall discovered the two satellites of the planet Mars.
-Hall named the two moons Phobos and Deimos.
+Hall named the two moons Phobos and Deimos after the Greek mythological figures.
 Phobos is the larger of the two satellites.